Thermal Imaging Surveys and Water Leaks

 Can thermal imaging detect leaks?

-Yes it can, but as we have said above and on other occasions, thermal imaging leak detection is just one of the method of finding water leaks we have.
+Yes thermal imaging leak detection can find leaks, but as we have said above and on other occasions, thermal imaging leak detection is just one of the many methods of finding water leaks we utilise to maximise the chances of locating the leak, even in hidden locations in your home or business.
 We have a variety of leak detectors available, each with a specialism and purpose.

 Can you see through a house with thermal imaging?